 Almost any game you can think of requires planning, logic, and mental math-all skills that are vital to excellence in mathematics.
 Even a "word game" like Scrabble involves mathematical thinking when placing words to optimize your score.
 Family traditions are the glue that holds families together.
 Parents can start a family game night by choosing one night a week to play games.
-Turn off the TV, the phone and all other distractions and just have fun!
+Turn off the TV, silence your phones, tune out other distractions, and just have fun!

 You're never too old to play games.
-The games listed below are good for ALL ages from KG to 12th grade and on to adult!
+The games listed below are good for ALL ages from TK to Grade 12 and on to adulthood!
 Yes, even high schoolers can enjoy good games.

-Five game suggestions
+Five game suggestions:

-1. SET (Ages 7+)

-This game takes a few minutes to learn and enhances visual/spatial reasoning skills.
-Each player surveys the field of 12 cards, while looking for groups of 3 cards that are all the same or all different with respect to shape, color, number, and pattern.
-Try the single-player online version to learn how the game works.

-2. Qwirkle (Ages 6+)

-Qwirkle is like Scrabble, but with shapes and colors instead of letters.
+- 1. SET (Ages 7+) - This game takes a few minutes to learn and enhances visual/spatial reasoning skills.
+Each player surveys the field of 12 cards, looking for groups of three cards that are all the same or all different with respect to shape, color, number, and pattern.
+Try the single-player online version to learn how the game works. - 2.
+Qwirkle (Ages 6+) - Qwirkle is like Scrabble but with shapes and colors instead of letters.
 Players can build on each other's lines with new tiles.
 The creative player can find clever ways to maximize their score.
 Qwirkle can be played with school-age students.
-As you play more, you and your child will discover new winning strategies.

-3. Carcassonne (Ages 8+)

-Carcassonne is a tile-based game for 2 to 5 players.
+As you play more, you and your child will discover new winning strategies. - 3.
+Carcassonne (Ages 8+) - Carcassonne is a tile-based game for two to five players.
 Players build a landscape by adding tiles to the board as the game goes on.
 After strategically placing a tile, players have several options for placing their "followers" on the board.
-This allows the game to be played with a diverse set of competing strategies, which makes the game a lot of fun.
+This allows the game to be played with a diverse set of competing strategies, which makes it a lot of fun.

-4. Settlers of Catan (Ages 8+)

-Settlers of Catan is the winner of several gaming awards and was called "the board game of our time" by The Washington Post.
-Players try to build colonies as they acquire and trade resources.
+- 4. Settlers of Catan (Ages 8+) - Settlers of Catan is the winner of several gaming awards and was called "the board game of our time" by The Washington Post.
+It challenges players to build colonies as they acquire and trade resources.
 This is another game that allows for multiple competing strategies.
-A typical games lasts 60 to 90 minutes.

-5. Forbidden Desert (Ages 8+)

-Forbidden Desert is a cooperative game where each player takes the role of an adventurer with a unique skill that will aid the team.
+A typical game lasts 60 to 90 minutes. - 5.
+Forbidden Desert (Ages 8+) - Forbidden Desert is a cooperative game where each player takes the role of an adventurer with a unique skill that will aid the team.
 Players work together using each other's unique skills to survive on an ever-shifting game board.
 The teamwork needed to play this game makes it a nice change from most competitive games.

-Other recommend games/puzzles
+Other recommended games and puzzles

-- Chocolate Fix & Rush Hour (Ages 7+) by Think Fun-Logic and Reasoning
+- Chocolate Fix and Rush Hour (Ages 7+) by ThinkFun-Logic and Reasoning

 - Hive (Ages 7+) by Gen42 Games-Strategy

-- Zeus on the Loose (Ages 5-9) by Gamewright-Addition/Subtraction Sense
+- Zeus on the Loose (Ages 5-9) by Gamewright-Addition and Subtraction Sense

 - 24 (Ages 10+)-Mental Math

 - Prime Climb (Ages 9-12)-Mental Math

 - Sumoku (8+)-Strategy